spark-notebook/spark-notebook/docs/metadata.md

 - Typesafe repository
 - JCenter repository

-Additional repositories may be added.
-While the context `:remote-repo` is available from the notebook, we can also add them right in the preconfiguration:
+Additional repositories may be added in the "Notebook metadata":

 ```json
     "customRepos"     : [